 How To Get A Home Based FFL In All States

 Many people do not realize that they can apply to receive a Federal Firearms License for a home based FFL.
-A home based FFL will allow you to legally by sell and transfer firearms either at your home or over the internet.
+A home based FFL will allow you to legally buy sell and transfer firearms either at your home or over the internet.

-This site has a GREAT guide at an affordable price that will take you step by step through the process of not only obtaining your home based FFL but also any other types that you may be interested in.
+This site has a GREAT FFL guide at an affordable price that will take you step by step through the process of not only obtaining your home based FFL but also any other types that you may be interested in.
 The starting your home based FFL course is currently only $39.99 and is the only course to our knowledge that has been endorsed by GunDigest.

 Zoning Requirements For A Home Based FFL

-Although you may be approved by the ATF for your FFL, you must also take care, and do your due diligence in finding out if your home falls within the applicable zoning laws of your state, city, and or county.
+Although you may be approved by the ATF for your home based FFL, you must also take care, and do your due diligence in finding out if your home falls within the applicable zoning laws of your state, city, and or county.
 It is recommended that you take the above steps before filling out your application.

 In todays society it is recommended that you pay for and receive a “Certification of Zoning ” from your local government agency that handles the zoning requirements.
 Be advised that a “Certification of Zoning ” may not be available in all areas.

 Do You Need A Business For A Home Based FFL ?

 You may form a business entity such as an LLC or apply for your home based FFL in your name as a sole-proprietor.
 Your business license may read John Doe D.B.A.
 Your Business Name.
 Business licenses may be purchased at your local county or city business license offices.